Robe of honour: History

+Due to the earlier, 1427 invasion of Cyprus by the Mamluk Sultanate, Caterina Corner, last queen of the Lusignan dynasty of Cyprus, who ruled from 1474 to 1489, was a Mamluk vassal, and her overlord was Sultan Qaitbay.
+Cypriot ambassadors who traveled to Cairo were given ceremonial robes to wear in audience with the sultan.
+Upon her coronation, Caterina was given rich presents by the Mamluk sultan, including a robe of honor trimmed with fur and woven with gold, Arabian horses, Syrian incense burners, and Chinese porcelain.
+According to the Flemish nobleman and traveller, Joos van Ghistele, such gifts showed that the sultan "holds the king or queen of Cyprus as his slave, who cannot possess riches except with his permission".The weaving of robes of honor was done on a grand scale within the Sultanate due to gifts such as these.

-As the practice spread in the Islamic world, and robes began to be given for every conceivable occasion, they also acquired distinct names.
+As the practice spread in the Muslim world, and robes began to be given for every conceivable occasion, they also acquired distinct names.
 Thus for example the khilaʿ al-wizāra ('robe of the vizierate') would be given on the appointment to the vizierate, while the khilaʿ al-ʿazl ('robe of dismissal') upon an—honourable—dismissal, the khilaʿ al-kudūm might be given to an arriving guest, while the khilaʿ al-safar would to a departing guest, etc.